 - Dates and times presented in the EPD should follow the format in ISO 8601.
 For years, the prescribed format is YYYY-MM-DD, e.g., 2017-03-26 for March 26th, 2017. - The result tables shall: - Only contain values or the letters "INA" (Indicator Not Assessed).
 It is not possible to specify INA for mandatory indicators.
-INA shall only be used for voluntary parameters that are not quantified because no data is available.5 - Contain no blank cells, hyphens, less than or greater than signs or letters (except "INA"). - Use the value 0 only for parameters that have been calculated to be zero. - Footnotes shall be used to explain any limitation to the result value.
+INA shall only be used for voluntary parameters that are not quantified because no data is available. - Contain no blank cells, hyphens, less than or greater than signs or letters (except "INA").